ckan/extensions.ckan.org/extensions/dcat.md

 With the emergence of Open Data initiatives around the world, the need to share metadata across different catalogs has became more evident.
-Sites like <http://publicdata.eu> aggregate datasets from different portals, and there has been a growing demand to provide a clear and standard interface to allow incorporating metadata into them automatically.
+Sites like [the EU Open Data Portal](https://data.europa.eu/euodp/en/data/) aggregate datasets from different portals, and there has been a growing demand to provide a clear and standard interface to allow incorporating metadata into them automatically.

 There is growing consensus around